 Get organized.
 There are many online tools available that can help you.
 Look into Customer Relationship Management (CRM) software and Legal Document Management systems.

 Consider working with a virtual assistant to help keep things in order.

 It is easy to find yourself dragged into conversations about your coworkers and managers.
 However, office politics are a dangerous game that lower everyone’s morale and lead to conflict and other high-stress situations.
 If you need to vent about a coworker or manager, don’t do so internally, and if someone else begins to vent don’t engage and throw wood on the fire.

 In the field of intellectual property, errors can have severe consequences.
 However, there has to be a certain point where you put the pen down, step away, and trust yourself.
 It is all too easy to get sucked in, checking our work it over and over to make sure nothing was missed.
 Even after we step away, we worry that we did not do everything perfectly.
 It is consuming.

 You need to trust yourself and believe in the quality of your work.

 Stress can kill.
 If it isn’t raising your blood pressure and making you more prone to heart disease, at the very least it will kill your effectiveness as an intellectual property attorney.
 Don’t let it get to you, try the tips above and you will see a difference.

 The PCT Network is the world’s largest network of professional intellectual property professionals.
-With over 600 members from leading firms across 150+ operating regions, the PCT Network provides the highest quality services when it comes to foreign filing.
-If you the stress of foreign filing is weighing on you, we can help take some of it off you.
+With over 650 member firms across 150+ operating regions, the PCT Network provides the highest quality services when it comes to foreign filing.
+If you feel the stress of foreign filing is weighing on you, our expert members can help take some of it off you.
 Request a quote today.